 Pennsylvania has adopted the Pennsylvania Core Standards (PCS) for English language arts and mathematics.
 To access the Pennsylvania Core Standards (PCS) go to Pennsylvania Core Standards.

-Federal and State Laws Requiring Participation by Students with Disabilities

-Several important laws require the participation of students with disabilities in standards-based instruction and assessment initiatives.
-These include federal laws such as the reauthorization of the Elementary and Secondary Education Act (ESEA) and the Individuals with Disabilities Education Improvement Act of 2004 (IDEA).
+Federal and State Laws Requiring Participation by Students with Disabilities such as the reauthorization of the Elementary and Secondary Education Act (ESEA) and the Individuals with Disabilities Education Improvement Act of 2004 (IDEA).